 I love family history, I get to be the detective, I couldn’t be in reality.
 I have been doing it with my son since he was about nine.
-He is now fourteen and does it without me as he is crazy about history and has got a deep interest in particular families he has discovered we are descended from.
+He is now a grown up and does it without me as he is crazy about history and has got a deep interest in particular families he has discovered we are descended from.
 This isn’t a post about how to do family history – there are many great books and articles out there to help.
 This is a post which explains a few of the reasons why it is good to share it with our children.

 History becomes a reality.
 When our children do history at school, it is always other people’s history.
 It might be about monarchy, political leaders or wars.
 It is nearly always about the folks who are known by many but actually connected to a few.
 When anything is covered about the ordinary folks it can seem as bland as my cooking.
 Growing up in Lancashire, we covered the cotton industry in history at school.
 I remember wishing aliens would come and cause chaos as Mr Hall droned on about the warp and the weft.
 Oh how that man knew how to kill any interest in The Industrial Revolution – that in itself was a talent.
 However, much as I would love to indulge myself in remembering Mr Hall’s secret educational weapons, I won’t.
 When we look at our ancestor’s lives during these periods, we truly get a sense of reality, especially in periods which cover the censuses.
 For instance, finding out that your great grandmother shared one room with ten other people and had to go into the street to get drinking water, really makes us think about the reality and hardships of their lives.
 Family history brings history to life for children because it is about folks they are directly connected to, people whom they share DNA with.
 It doesn’t get more personal than that.